zephxs/Owntracks-mqtt-tools/README.md

 https://github.com/zephxs/bash/tree/master/functions/01-myecho-colors.sh
 for fancy output !
 #
-*Can use TLS Client Certificate MQTT Broker authentication or User-Password credentials.
+* Can use TLS Client Certificate or User-Password credentials for MQTT Broker authentication.